jessesbyers/datakit-smallholder-farmers-fall-2025/General EDA/YUSUF DOGU/README.md

   <b>Before</b> 🡒 <b>After</b>
 </p>

+You can see that before there was 2 different rows one of them has 'pig' as question topic and other 'coconut' after using this function it's now only 1 row and seperated by comma.

 Actually this eda was more about having a more clear data to analyze because the data was too big in the beginning so as i continue to analyze i will add more insights and there will be improved version for challenge 5.
 But for not here you can find more efficient data